mojontwins/MK1_NES/docs/engine_config.md

     #define ENABLE_PEZONS
 ```

-Pezons are usually fish which jump out of water or fire balls which jump out of lava.
+Pezons (Type 9) are usually fish which jump out of water or fire balls which jump out of lava.
 The frequency is defined in the attr field in **ponedor**.

 ```c
     #define PEZONS_BASE_SPRID               40